Energy- and cost-efficient extreme lightweight design with hybrid systems

 The reflection of the social consequences is a central goal of FK LEM on the way establishing a progressive think tank, so that the young PhD students are well prepared for the societal and industrial challenges for the development of social-, economic- and ecologic advancements.

-For further information about the NRW Colleges please visit websites of the Paderborn Center for Advanced Studies PACE.
+For further information about the NRW Colleges please visit websites of the Ministry for Culture and Science of the State of NRW.